Writing about a traumatic or stressful event can help improve mental health.

-But even more so, a decently coherent post helps me to THINK LIKE A GROWNUP 😉 and get outside of my standard cycle of thought.
+But even more so, a coherent post helps me to think like a grownup and get outside of my standard cycle of thought.

 Last week, I shared my story on Dropping Keys: Stories of Recovery and Hope.

-It’s a similar website to Stigma Fighters in its format, and what it hopes to do: eradicate shame, shatter stigma, and create a community.
+It’s a similar website to Stigma Fighters and what it hopes to do: eradicate shame, shatter stigma, and create a community.